Mount Colah

-Mount Colah is an outer suburb of Northern Sydney, in the state of New South Wales, Australia 29 kilometres north of the Sydney central business district, in the local government area of Hornsby Shire.
+Mount Colah is an outer suburb of Northern Sydney, in the state of New South Wales, Australia 24 kilometres north of the Sydney central business district, in the local government area of Hornsby Shire.

 Mount Colah is 5 km north of Hornsby, the nearest major town centre.
 It is one of the most northerly suburbs of Sydney and is where the "Welcome to Sydney" sign is located.
 Mount Colah is the second highest suburb in Sydney by elevation.
 Considered one of Sydney's leafier suburbs, streets are clustered around the Pacific Highway.
 Mount Colah is bordered to the east by the Ku-ring-gai Chase National Park.

-Mount Colah varies in altitude from 68 m to about 206-217m above sea level.
+Mount Colah varies in altitude from 68 m to about 206-217 m above sea level.

 History

 Mount Colah was originally known as Colah - the name first used by naturalist George Caley to describe a koala in a letter to botanist Sir Joseph Banks.
-When Hornsby became a shire in 1906 the name was changed to Mount Colah.
-Colah Post Office opened on 29 September 1905 and was renamed Mount Colah in 1906.
+Colah Post Office opened on 29 September 1905 and was renamed Mount Colah in 1906, following the proclamation of Hornsby Shire in March of that year.

 The Pacific Motorway (Sydney–Newcastle) was built through Mount Colah in 1988 and opened in March 1989.
 In the process it cut through an old World War II gravel airstrip, and isolated 2 holes of the Asquith Golf Course just to the south.
 Some World War II building remnants are still visible nearby.

 Mount Colah was voted "Australia's Best Suburb" through an online poll conducted by Ninemsn in 2010.

 Population

-In the 2016 Census, there were 7,095 people in Mount Colah.
-70.3% of people were born in Australia.
-The next most common countries of birth were England 4.7%, India 2.2%, China 2.2% and New Zealand 1.8%.
-79.9% of people spoke only English at home.
-Other languages spoken at home included Mandarin 2.9% and Cantonese 1.4%.
-The most common responses for religion were No Religion 30.8%, Catholic 23.1% and Anglican 17.4%.
+In the 2021 Census, there were 7,816 people in Mount Colah.
+65.7% of people were born in Australia.
+The next most common countries of birth were England 4.1%, India 3.7%, China 3.2%, Philippines 2.0% and Iran 1.9%.
+72.5% of people spoke only English at home.
+Other languages spoken at home included Mandarin 3.9%, Persian (excluding Dari) 2.3%, Hindi 1.4%, Cantonese 1.3% and Spanish 1.1%.
+The most common responses for religion were No Religion 40.1%, Catholic 20.9% and Anglican 12.6%.

 Transport

 The Pacific Highway and Ku-ring-gai Chase Road / Bobbin Head Road are the main arterial roads in Mount Colah.
 The M1 Motorway (known previously as the Sydney-Newcastle Freeway) runs along the eastern side of the suburb.
 The M1 has an entrance / exit at Mount Colah towards Sydney.
 This is the scene of many traffic jams if accidents occur between Mount Colah and Berowra.

-Mount Colah railway station is on the Main North Line and a regular bus service runs to most parts of the suburb.
+Mount Colah railway station is on the Main North railway line and a regular bus service runs to most parts of the suburb.

 The suburb of Mount Colah embraces Bobbin Head commercial area, which has cafes, tourist information and a marina, with a large boat ramp in Appletree Bay.
 Access to Bobbin Head is by road from Ku-ring-gai Chase Road and by boat.
 There is road access to Bobbin Head from Turramurra.